rmsj/fake/README.md

 import (
 	"fmt"
-	"github.com/rmsj/faker"
-	"github.com/rmsj/faker/data"

-	"github.com/your-name-or-company/pt_provider"
+	"github.com/rmsj/fake"

+	"github.com/user/project/pt_provider"
 )

 func main() {
-	pp := pt_provider.NewPortuguesePersonProvider()
-	ip := provider.NewEnglishInternetProvider()

-	f, err := faker.New(pp, ip)
+	f, err := fake.New()
 	if err != nil {
 		panic(err)
 	}

+	f.SetPersonProvider(pt_provider)

-	// print random first name
+	// print random first name from your list of names fmt.Println(f.FirstName())
-	fmt.Println(f.FirstName())
 }
 ```

 ## Work In Progress

-The package is a work in progress as I'm slowly adding more `fakers` and `providers` to it.
+The package is a work in progress as I'm slowly adding more `providers` and related data generation from them.